Artificial intelligence is a massive opportunity but triggers some risks which cannot be sorted through over-regulation that might damage the market.

 Ms. Rometti herself mentioned as part of her interview that a 4th revolution is around security and privacy, and how such issues might still derail the revolution the three components mentioned above have combined to create.

 And on this topic, it might not be a coincidence that the Legal Affairs Committee of the European Parliament approved a report calling the EU Commission for the introduction of a set of rules on robotics.
-Such rules include
+Such provisions include

-Robots treated as as humans?
+Robots treated as humans?

 What sounds quite unusual and honestly a bit “scary” is that the Committee also calls for the introduction of a “legal status” for robots of electronic persons “with specific rights and obligations, including that of making good any damage they may cause, and applying electronic personality to cases where robots make smart autonomous decisions or otherwise interact with third parties independently“.